 “Geisinger has embarked on a mission to deliver a personalized experience in all of its patient interactions.
 This means tailoring customer touchpoints based on communication preferences, behaviors and motivations,” explains Chanin Wendling, associate vice president of informatics and director of Geisinger in Motion, in a press release.

-The initiative mobilizes physicians and nurses by equipping them with secure, mobile devices, giving them real-time access to patient records.
+The initiative mobilizes physicians and nurses by equipping them with secure, mobile devices that give them real-time access to patient records.

 Despite the greater burden for ensuring HIPAA privacy and confidentiality protections, Geisinger expanded coverage to allow for photos to accommodate the picture-taking capabilities of the apps used by physicians.
-Doctors can share photos of wounds, for example.
+Doctors can use this to share photos of wounds, for example.

-A typical use case for the portable devices is staff rounds on the hospital ward, where a screen display can remind physicians and residents of questions to ask each patient — without having to shuffle through paper charts.
+Medical staff can also use the portable devices during rounds in the hospital ward.
+The device’s display can remind physicians and residents of questions to ask each patient — without having to shuffle through paper charts.

-Another advantage for clinicians is the ability to use the devices outside the hospital within a micro Virtual Private Network (VPN) that can secure a single clinical app without restricting use of consumer apps.
+Another advantage for clinicians is the ability to use the devices outside the hospital through a virtual private network to secure a single clinical app without restricting use of consumer apps.

 HIPAA-compliant, secure messaging is a critical component of Geisinger in Motion as it allows clinicians to communicate patient information — whether that includes a medical image or a text notation about a patient — to the entire care team.